Learning to lead with purpose and intention

 Having made her own strategic choices throughout her career, Gentzen can personally relate to the deliberate choices that must be made when growing a career.

 “My husband and I moved to Seattle 20 years ago, so we could both navigate our careers and start a family,” said Gentzen.
-“It turned out to be the career side had a little bit more weight on my side, leading my husband to pick up a lot of the kid stuff.
+“It turned out to be the career side had a little bit more weight on my side, leading my husband to pick up a lot more of the work at home.
 But that could have been different; who knows, a butterfly in the forest could have flapped its wings somewhere and it could have gone the other way.
 And I think going in it with that openness has served us well.”

-Since arriving in Seattle decades ago, Gentzen has focused her career on healthcare working for institutions, including Premier Healthcare Services and Providence Health and Services, before being recruited to help open SCCA’s Proton Therapy Center — a specialized form of radiation therapy.
+Since arriving in Seattle decades ago, Gentzen has focused her career on healthcare working for institutions, including Premera Blue Cross and Providence Health and Services, before being recruited to help lead what became SCCA’s Proton Therapy Center — a specialized form of radiation therapy.
 Today as the Chief Strategy Officer for SCCA, she acts as a utility player for the organization, supporting strategy development and execution, business development, and working with the community to understand what their needs are as it relates to serving the cancer patient population.

 “I like SCCA, because it’s still close to patient care,” said Gentzen.
 “You see patients every day and have a chance to empathize with what they’re going through.
 That connection means a lot to me.

-And then I think the added piece about being part of a larger alliance conducting research, like searching for new discoveries for how to treat lymphoma, or how to bring online a crazy way to do radiation treatment, or how to understand the nutrition needs of patients, that will make a difference in their outcomes in support of the greater good is another layer to all of it.”
+And then I think the added piece about being part of a larger alliance conducting research, like searching for new discoveries for how to treat lymphoma, or how to bring online a innovative or revolutionary way to do radiation treatment, or how to understand the nutrition needs of patients, that will make a difference in their outcomes in support of the greater good is another layer to all of it.”

 Using her engineering background from the Colorado School of Mines and business knowledge from the Stanford Graduate School of Business, Gentzen helps the SCCA navigate an evolving industry in the midst of embracing a system view which considers all the moving pieces and parts of healthcare as they work together and how to make it better for everyone.